Best Beaches In Milos Greece (Updated for 2023)

 If you happen to be here on a full moon night, Sarakiniko is extra beautiful!
 It's a really unique landscape, and definitely worth going out to see when you visit Milos.

-As this is one of the most popular and easily accessible Milos beaches, it gets quite busy at most times of the day.
+As Sarakiniko is one of the most popular and easily accessible Milos beaches, it gets quite busy at most times of the day.
 If you want to avoid some of the crowds, try visiting early in the morning or late in the evening.
 Still, you can’t be guaranteed that no other people will be around.

 Swimming at Srakiniko Beach in Milos island Greece

 There was a small canteen in the parking area when we last visited, but bring your own drinks and snacks just in case.
+There’s a small parking lot at Sarakiniko, and also buses run between here and Adamas.

 Read my full guide to Sarakiniko Beach, Milos island here.